Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Threats to Validity

-In this study, we only consider three programming languages.
-So although the approach and the methodology does not differ for other programming languages, the results might not be generalizable to other programming languages.// We also only study the CCD in our work.
+\textbf{External Validity} External threats in our work related to the generalizability of the results to other models and programming languages.
+Although the approach and the methodology do not differ for other programming languages and models, the results might not be generalizable to other programming languages.
+We also only study the CCD in our work.
 So though the CLCCD and code clone search are closely related fields, generalizing the results to these two fields or other applications requires separate research.